RaajeshwarTetgure/ESP8266-Line-Following-Robot/README.md

 # ESP8266-Line-Following-Robot
-# Line Following Robot using ESP8266 (NodeMCU-V3).
+# Line Following Robot using ESP8266 (NodeMCU-V3) Implementing PID.

 So in this project we are using below main components